amolikvivian/Mask-Detector-DL-OpenCV/README.md

   - Using VGGNet as a base model for better accuracy in detection.
   - Training models on PyTorch.

-## Developments
+## Future Developments
-The next commit will use Caffe as a pretrained model to detect faces.
+  - The next commit will use Caffe as a pretrained model to detect faces.
 A deep learning approach to isolate and grab ROI from the frame.
+  - Using YOLO with darknet to perform face detection.